 Diana, “Arpa Llanera” with Teed Rockwell, Traditional Percussion.
 Cathedral Basilica of St. Joseph, San Jose, CA February 13, 2015

-For over 3 decades, Diana has been playing music from Latin America.
-She has studied with some of Latin America’s finest harpist-teachers including: “arpa llanera” arpistas from the plains regions of Venezuela and Columbia: Carlos Rojas, Javier Montoya, Carlos Orozco, Luis Gonzoles; Paraguayan masters: Alfredo Ortiz, Carlos Reyes Jr. and Snr., Ramon Romero; Mexican arpistas: Alberto de la Rosa, William Faulkner, Artemio Posadas; and Andean harpist Edmond Badoux.
-She also studied with Bay Area Latin harpist, Sandy Smith, a senior student of Alfredo Ortiz.
+Over the years, Diana has studied with some of Latin America’s finest harpists and teachers including: “arpa llanera” arpistas from the plains regions of Venezuela and Columbia, Mexico, the Andes regions of Equador and Peru including: Carlos Rojas, Javier Montoya, Carlos Orozco, Luis Gonzoles, Alfredo Ortiz, Carlos F. Reyes Snr. and his son Carlos Reyes, Ramon Romero, Alberto de la Rosa, William Faulkner, Artemio Posadas, and Andean harpist Edmond Badoux.
+She also studied for many years with Bay Area Paraguayan harpist Sandy Smith, a senior student of Alfredo Ortiz.

 Diana – lesson with Carlos “Metralleta” Orozco